 I certainly didn’t argue!
 I was new to homemaking, didn’t know a thing about budgeting, and I had never heard the words “meal planning” before.
 For me, his suggestion meant not having to worry about what was for dinner those two nights!

-Pizza night evolved over the years, with finally perfecting our homemade pizza dough, super easy homemade pizza sauce, and even replicating Mr. Crumbs’ favorite pizza shop’s buffalo chicken pizza.
+Pizza night evolved over the years, with us finally perfecting our Homemade Pizza Dough, super easy Homemade Pizza Sauce, and even replicating Mr. Crumbs’ favorite pizza shop’s Buffalo Chicken Pizza.

-Wing night evolved too, and we’ve finally perfected making our chicken wings baked in the oven crispy.
+Wing night evolved, too, and we’ve finally figured out how to make easy baked crispy chicken wings.
 They are MUCH healthier than our original version of deep frying, and tastier too!

 Just like I have great bread recipes if you’re a beginner – No-Knead Overnight Artisan Bread and Rosemary Sea Salt Flatbread and 90-Minute Man Bread – I have a great recipe for crispy oven baked chicken wings too that will help you become a chicken wing pro in no time!